eswan18/gradual-typing-prez/premark_slides/static-typing.md

 - Many statically-typed languages support the idea of a **protocol** or **interface**, a set of functionality defined by the user that isn't linked to a particular instantiable class/struct.
   - e.g. Any object that supports a `read` method.

+???

+It's actually kind of hard to define "type" in everyday language but programmers usually know it when they see it.

+What's x?
+A string.
+Or an array of ints.
+Or a payload struct.

 ---